Danny Gaither

-Danny Gaither (November 20, 1938 – April 6, 2001), was a gospel music singer from Alexandria, Indiana, and an original member of the Bill Gaither Trio.
+Danny Gaither (November 20, 1938 – April 6, 2001), was an American gospel music singer from Alexandria, Indiana, and an original member of the Bill Gaither Trio.

 Early years

 Born Daniel Joseph Gaither, he was the son of George and Lela Gaither.
 He "began singing for community groups when he was only 3, with his mother accompanying him on the piano."

 He attended the Cunningham School, where in the seventh grade he won a music award.
 Later, he was a student at Alexandria (Indiana) High School, where he was elected president of his senior class.
 He went on to attend Ball State University.
 After graduating from Ball State, he went to Ohio to teach industrial arts in the Wheelersburg Local School district, beginning in 1962.
 By 1966, he had returned to Indiana to teach at Alexandria High School.

 Religion

 As a youngster, Gaither was a member of the Nazarene church in his hometown.

 By 1950, he was already singing religious music in an organized group.
 He and his brother, Bill, were half of a quartet known as the Junior Dixie Four.
 In 1954, he was the tenor soloist from a 100-member high school choir for a community sunrise service in his hometown.

 By the time Gaither was 15, his interest in Southern gospel music had already been ignited.
 An item in a local newspaper reported that he and brother Bill had attended an out-of-town "all-night sing" that featured The Blackwood Brothers and The Statesmen Quartet.